Charmed Actors Who Have Passed Away

 Bay earned her rep as "Hollywood's grandma" by playing Adam Sandler's grandmother in the 1996 sports comedy "Happy Gilmore."
 Playing the elderly Mabel Choate in three episodes of "Seinfeld" from 1996 to 1998 was another role that suited her grandma persona.
 Mabel is first introduced in the Season 7 episode "The Rye," which sees her and Jerry get into a tug-of-war over a loaf of marble rye, which he eventually steals from her — something she doesn't let him forget when they meet again.
 She also appeared in multiple David Lynch works, including "Blue Velvet" and "Twin Peaks."

-At the age of 92, Bay died in hospital on September 15, 2011, after "battling an infection," her family confirmed to CBC News.
+Bay died in hospital in 2011 aged 92 after "battling an infection," her family confirmed to CBC News.
 Almost a decade earlier, the Canadian-American actor was in a car crash that resulted in the partial amputation of her leg.
 However, she continued acting afterward and gained one of her most notable television credits in "The Middle."
-Bay played the hard-drinking, chain-smoking Aunt Ginny, which was a role she held from 2009 until her death, after which the character was written out.
+Bay played the hard-drinking, chain-smoking Aunt Ginny, which was a role she held from 2009 until her death.

 Henry Gibson

 "Mr. Sandman [Bring Me A Dream]" was the theme song for the episode "San Francisco Dreamin,'" which starred Henry Gibson as the magical Sandman who spread dream dust around the city.
-The angelic being does his best to help the Charmed Ones interpret their dreams before he is killed by a tracer demon who's stealing the dream dust for his bounty-hunter boss.
+The angelic, sometimes semi-transparent being does his best to help the Charmed Ones interpret their dreams before he is killed by a tracer demon who's stealing the dream dust for his bounty-hunter boss.

-Born James Bateman, the actor took the name Henry Gibson both to complete his public persona and to make a tongue-in-cheek reference to Norwegian playwright Henrik Ibsen.
-Gibson died September 14, 2009, at age 73, from cancer-related complications, his son confirmed to the LA Times.
+Born James Bateman, the actor behind the Sandman took the name Henry Gibson both to complete his public persona and to make a tongue-in-cheek reference to Norwegian playwright Henrik Ibsen.
+Gibson died in 2009 at age 73 from cancer-related complications, his son confirmed to the Los Angeles Times.
 He's survived by two other sons, three sisters, and two grandchildren.

 Richard Lynch

-"Halloween" actor Richard Lynch passed away on June 19, 2012, at the age of 76, BBC reported.
+Actor Richard Lynch passed away in 2012 at the age of 76, the BBC reported.
 He died at home of natural causes, the Los Angeles Times confirmed a week later.
 Lynch began acting in 1968 and made a career out of playing villainous characters in horror, sci-fi, and fantasy films, as well as television series.
 Some of his notable roles include playing Riley alongside Gene Hackman and Al Pacino in "Scarecrow" and Scuba in the River Phoenix and Sidney Poitier-led feature "Little Nikita."

 Lynch's facial scars only added to his menacing and villainous appearances on screen.
 As reported by the LA Times, "he suffered scarring in 1967 after he set himself on fire while under the influence of LSD."
 In 2003, Lynch played a particularly evil demon, Cronyn, in the "Charmed" Season 5 episode "The Day Magic Died."
 He masterminds a plan to steal Piper and Leo's unborn son, even enlisting the help of another demon to pretend to be the wife of Piper and Phoebe's father, Victor Bennett (James Read).

-In 2011, Lynch reunited with "Halloween" director Rob Zombie for the third installment of the "Haunted" franchise, "The Lords of Salem."
-"Richard was great to work with and really gave it his all," Zombie wrote in a tribute to the actor on Facebook (via The AV Club).
+In 2011, Lynch reunited with "Halloween" remake director Rob Zombie for the third installment of the "Haunted" franchise, "The Lords of Salem."
 Sadly, Lynch had to withdraw from the project because of poor health and was replaced by Andrew Prine in the early stages of filming.
+"Richard was great to work with and really gave it his all," Zombie wrote in a tribute to the late actor on Facebook (via AV Club).
+"I will never forget the way he scared the crap out of the kid actors in 'Halloween.'"

 Matthew McGrory

 Formerly recognized as the world's tallest actor by Guinness World Record, Matthew McGrory stood at 7 feet 6 inches tall.
-He sadly died on August 8, 2005, at the age of 32, the Los Angeles Times confirmed.
+He sadly died in 2005 at the age of 32, the Los Angeles Times confirmed.
 He dropped out of law school to pursue acting.
 After scoring smaller roles in "Malcolm in the Middle" and "Men in Black II," he got the role of Karl the Giant in the 2003 feature "Big Fish."

 From 2003 to 2004, McGrory had a recurring role on "Charmed."
 He played an ogre in the episodes "Sword and the City" and "Spin City."
 His appearances were often accompanied by other members of the magical community, like dwarves, fairies, and leprechauns.
 After "Charmed," McGrory bagged roles in other supernatural shows, playing a giant in "Carnivàle" and a demon in "Constantine."